 Battery Capacity and Range: Falco’s f7 series offers 672Wh battery capacity as compared to 555Wh by BionX.
 That is roughly 21% more capacity and range than a BionX D-series.

-General Philosophy of Operation: BionX like all other major motor and drive manufacturer likes to chain together the battery to the motor to the display etc. The problem with that approach is that a single weak element of chain destroys the whole chain.
-Maintaining a chain is quite complex.
+General Philosophy of Operation: BionX, like all other main motor and drive manufacturers, likes to daisy-chain together the battery to the motor to the display, console, etc. The problem with that approach is that a single weak element of the chain disables the whole system.
+Maintaining a chain is quite complicated.
 Falco does not believe in complexity or linking the motor to the battery to the console through a complex chain.
-On an electric bike there are no advantages of such arrangements.
+On an electric bike, there are no advantages of such arrangements.
 Falco believes in utter simplicity.
-Falco hub has the most intelligence.
-It can interface with any battery and can be operated with one of the Falco HMIs (Human Machine Interface) or Falco smartphone apps.
+The Falco hub has the most intelligence.
+It can interface with any battery and can be operated with one of the Falco HMI (Human Machine Interface) or Falco smartphone apps.

-Pedal Assist Operation: BionX has a built in torque sensor allowing for a proportional pedal assist operation.
-Falco’s 2018 hubs have integrated torque and speed sensor allowing the hubs to have a much better and safer pedal assist operation.
-A simple torque sensor is not able to determine all of user intent accurately.
-Both torque and speed sensors are required for such purposes.
-BionX hubs do not possess a speed sensor at the moment.
+Pedal Assist Operation: BionX has a built-in torque sensor allowing for a proportional pedal assist operation.
+Falco's 2018 hubs have integrated torque and speed sensor allowing the hubs to have a much better and safer pedal assist activity.
+A simple torque sensor is not able to determine all the user intent accurately.
+Such purposes require both torque and speed sensors.
+BionX hubs do not possess a speed sensor as of this writing.

-Open System: Many riders have lost value of their investment when the battery dies or is obsolete and they need a new battery.
-In case of BionX, the rider has to have a BionX replacement battery causing a sort of monopoly for BionX.
-Consequently BionX can charge a very high price for the replacement battery.
-Instances have also happened where the battery is obsolete and BionX has failed to provide replacement outside the warranty period.
-Such arrangement hurts riders.
-Falco has avoided this scenario by making the batteries not be part of the chain or allowing Falco hubs to be interfaced with any other batteries in the world.
-This arrangement safeguards consumers magnificently.
+Open System: Many riders have lost the value of their investment when the battery dies or is obsolete, and they need a new battery.
+In case of BionX, the rider must have a BionX replacement battery causing a sort of monopoly for BionX.
+Consequently, BionX can charge a very high price for the replacement battery.
+Instances have also happened where the battery is obsolete, and BionX has failed to provide replacement outside the warranty period.
+Such an arrangement hurts riders.
+Falco has avoided this scenario by making the batteries not be part of the chain and allowing any other compatible battery to interface with the Falco hubs.
+This design feature significantly safeguards the consumer’s original investment.